zakagan/DoomsdayCalc/README.md

   * if the resut is 2, the century Doomsday is Friday
   * if the resut is 3, the century Doomsday is Wednesday

-2. Then take the "year part" of the date (e.g. 15 from 2015), compute the following: `century doomsday + year part + floor(year part ÷ 4) % 7`.
+2. Next take the "year part" of the date (e.g. 15 from 2015), compute the following: `century doomsday + year part + floor(year part ÷ 4) % 7`.
 Taking the century doomsday from the previous step (Tuesday, or 2 in numerical form), we compute `2 + 15 + floor(15 ÷ 4) % 7 = 6` which is Saturday.
 This is the "year doomsday".

 3. Then find the doomsday of the month.
 Each of the 12 months has its own anchor day, for October it is the 10th (note that it's an anchor day of the month as opposed to the day of the week).
 From what was previously calculated, the 10th is a Saturday.
 From there clock either forward or back to the date in question.
 The 21st is a week and 4 days from the 10th.
 This can be calculated by taking `month doomsday + year doomsday % 7`.
 The result is 3, or Wednesday